Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Abstract

 \section{Abstract}

-Post-Training Quantization (PTQ) is a powerful technique for model compression, reducing the precision of neural networks without additional training overhead.
-Recent works have investigated adopting 8-bit floating-point quantization (\code{FP8}) in the context of PTQ for model inference.
-However, the exploration of floating-point formats smaller than 8 bits and their comparison with integer quantization remains relatively limited.
+Post-training quantization (PTQ) is a powerful technique for model compression, reducing the numerical precision in neural networks without additional training overhead.
+Recent works have investigated adopting 8-bit floating-point formats (\code{FP8}) in the context of PTQ for model inference.
+However, floating-point formats smaller than 8 bits and their relative comparison in terms of accuracy-hardware cost with integers remains unexplored on FPGAs.
 In this work, we present minifloats, which are reduced-precision floating-point formats capable of further reducing the memory footprint, latency, and energy cost of a model while approaching full-precision model accuracy.
-Our work presents a novel PTQ design-space exploration, comparing minifloat and integer quantization schemes across a range of 3 to 8 bits for both weights and activations.
-We examine the applicability of various PTQ techniques to minifloats, including weight equalization, bias correction, SmoothQuant, gradient-based learned rounding, and the GPTQ method.
-Our experiments validate the effectiveness of low-precision minifloats when compared to their integer counterparts across a spectrum of accuracy-precision trade-offs on a set of reference deep learning vision workloads.
-Finally, we evaluate our results against an FPGA-based hardware cost model, showing that integer quantization often remains the Pareto-optimal option, given its relatively smaller hardware resource footprint.
+We implement a custom FPGA-based multiply-accumulate operator library and explore the vast design space, comparing minifloat and integer representations across 3 to 8 bits for both weights and activations.
+We also examine the applicability of various integer-based quantization techniques to minifloats.
+Our experiments show that minifloats offer a promising alternative for emerging workloads such as vision transformers.